 The appearance of a thatched roof varies not only on the material used but also in the style and detailing of eaves, dormers, ridges and surface decoration.
-Regional thatch differences are apparent and variations are often applied.
+Regional thatch differences are apparent and variations in style and technique can be applied.
 Variations by the thatcher also plays a part in the roof appearance e.g. ridge pattern or lattice work.

 In general there are accepted standards of thickness/application but craft variance is a part of the character of a thatched roof.